9brada6/tabs-with-posts/development.md

 - ➕ Say in documentation how YASR rating plugin setting works, and also put a link from settings.
 - ➕ Say in documentation that YASR performance sucks when using to order by this plugin.(maybe say that also in settings).
 - ➕ In the title component, add a setting to how many lines of text should be displayed.
-- ➕ Add a way to invert category icons?
 - ➕ Add a way to "Only Include/Exclude specific posts" to also including all the post children with a checkbox option.
 - ➕ Add a preview query posts in the backend.
 If we add a query preview in the backend, add a warning that will say that sticky posts are not included here.
 - ➕ Add in Date Query settings, a way to select posts from this week and this month, 3-7 days(easy).